myrho/dive/README.md

 Dive is a framework written in [Elm](http://elmlang.org) for programming visual presentations like [Prezi](https://prezi.com)'s.

+If you are interested in an approach based on SVG, check out [Dive SVG](https://github.com/myrho/dive-svg).

 ## Demo

 This [presentation](https://myrho.github.io/dive/) dives you through the fundamentals of Dive written with Dive itself!